actinia-org/actinia-core/tests/README.md

 ## Problems
-Redis autorization is set by `from actinia_core.core.common import redis_interface`:
+Redis authorization is set by `from actinia_core.core.common import redis_interface`:
   * so this does set the password:
     ```
     import os